Waitlist for therapy:

 |For any questions, please call (940) 565-2631.|

 Generally speaking, psychotherapy is aimed at helping clients develop more awareness of their interpersonal style and behavioral patterns, and then to develop strategies for making changes through the use of evidence-based intervention techniques that are individualized to meet the needs of each client.
-The goal of psychotherapy is to help the client resolve those issues that might interfere with the client's functioning and/or life satisfaction.
+The goal of psychotherapy is to help the client address those issues that might interfere with the client's functioning and/or life satisfaction.

 Personal problems individuals deal with relate to both past and current relationships, and feelings associated with those relationships.
 The quality of relationships often directly affects life satisfaction and adjustment.
 Group therapy gives individuals an opportunity to deal with questions and concerns about their relationships in a supportive and interactive setting.
-Most groups are generally offered during the Spring semester.
+The Psychology Clinic does not currently offer groups.

 Couples and Family Therapy

-Intellectual testing involves a comprehensive assessment of cognitive strengths and weaknesses.
-This would include evaluating academic achievement and learning difficulties.
-Results are often used to inform recommendations for support in school, occupational, and home settings
+Cognitive testing involves a comprehensive assessment of strengths and weaknesses.
+This also frequently include an evaluation of academic achievement and learning difficulties.
+Results are often used to inform recommendations for support in school, occupational, and home settings.

 Personality testing is used to identify cognitive, behavioral and emotional needs or difficulties.
-Results are often used to inform clients of their unique personality characteristics, include areas of strength and growth.
+Results are often used to inform clients of their unique personality characteristics, including areas of strength and growth.